drew-english/QLearning-Tic-Tac-Toe-Bot/README.md

 To train a network so that it could play well versus a human, it needs to be trained such that it can play well against a diverse set of strategies.
 This is where the competition steps in, we have a Random player to train the network how to play against odd strategies, and a Min-Max player for learning to play against optimal strategies.

 #### Testing
-All performance tests were conducted by observing learning over 100 epochs, each epoch containing 100 games.
+All performance tests were conducted by observing learning over many epochs, each epoch containing 100 games.
 Many tests were conducted before finding settling on the hyperparameters (listed above) for the network.
 Tests were conducted for the network player going first and second, versus both the Random player and the Min-Max player.

 ## Results

-Display graphs for learning vs Random player and learning vs Min-Max player
+Here you can see the effectiveness of the network's ability to learn in 4 different situations.
+The graphs show the network going first and second against both the Random player and the Min-Max player.

 ## Authors